Garment collars in hanfu: Jiaoling youren

-Jiaoling youren (交領右衽) were cross-collars which overlapped on the front and closed on the right side following the youren (右衽) rule; they can also be described as cross-collar garments closing to the right side, or y-shaped collar.
-The jiaoling youren started to be worn in the Shang dynasty in China.
+were cross-collars which overlapped on the front and closed on the right side following the rule; they can also be described as cross-collar garments closing to the right side, or y-shaped collar.
+The jiaoling youren started to be worn in the Shang dynasty in China and became widespread by the Tang Dynasty.
 This form of collar eventually became one of the major symbols of the Sino Kingdoms and eventually spread throughout Asia.
 Garments and attire which used the jiaoling youren collar include: shenyi, jiaolingpao, mianfu, pienfu, diyi, dahu, and tieli.